whitkirkchurch/include-churchsuite-events/readme.txt

 == Description ==

 Gets a list of events from a ChurchSuite site, and includes it as part of a post or page.
-Passing of various parameters control date ranges, categories, linking of titles etc.
+Passing of various parameters control date ranges, categories, linking of titles and so-on.
+Also embeds a JSON-LD representation of the event, which search engines like Google can use to [do interesting things](https://developers.google.com/search/docs/data-types/event).

 == Installation ==